five59/django-dtg-store-manager/README.md

-# Print Aura API Sync
+# Django DTG (Direct-to-Garment) Store Manager

-A Django/Python-based app that syncs the Print Aura API locally to provide tools and visibility into your products to make it easier to manage.
+A Django/Python-based app that syncs DTG vendor APIs locally to provide tools and visibility into your products to make it easier to manage.

-I created this tool to allow me to make it easier to see all of my options for designing dropship printing products through Print Aura.
+I created this tool to allow me to make it easier to see all of my options for designing dropship printing products through Print Aura and The Printful.

+*WARNING* The instructions below are outdated.
+Please use caution.

 ## Getting Started